 CRM Virtual Assistant for Real Estate Brokerages & Teams

-Namely, a CRM Manager is a Virtual Assistant whose entire focus will be on making sure your real estate CRM for your brokerage or team stays completely updated across the board, checking in on each team member’s recent:
+A Customer Relations Manager is a Virtual Assistant whose entire focus will be on making sure your real estate CRM for your brokerage or team stays completely updated across the board.

 - tags, and

 …in order to make sure everyone is recording their information correctly and managing their leads according to the outline procedures that you’ve created.